-Another minor annoyance is that players who wish to access the account management features are redirected to another page.
-As for the features themselves, they’re basic — we couldn’t even view the list of currently running casino promotions.
+Another minor annoyance is if you wish to access the account management features, you get redirected to another page.
+As for the features themselves, they’re basic; we couldn’t even view the list of currently running casino promotions.

-The Borgata Casino game library consists of 105 slots, 40 more than the Party Casino app.
+The Borgata Casino game library consists of more than 100 slots, 40 more than the Party Casino app.
 Both apps have the same number of jackpot slots and video poker games, but Borgata does one better with an extra roulette variant.

-And despite its bigger game library, the Borgata app won’t eat up as much memory (the Android version was the smallest download of any NJ online casino app).
+And despite its more significant game library, the Borgata app won’t eat up as much memory (the Android version was the smallest download of any NJ online casino app).

 That’s not to say Borgata’s app is better in every way, as there are slight design bugs not present on the Party app.
 But for those looking for a more comprehensive mobile gaming experience, the choice is pretty clear.

 It’s certainly not perfect.
-The app is absolutely massive on iOS (70.8 megs), and on top of that, some games have to be downloaded before they can be played.
+The app is massive on iOS (75.1 MB), and on top of that, you have to download some games before you can play them.
 Additionally, loading times tend toward the slower side.

-On the plus size, the app offers a healthy array of slots (111 total), and video poker.
-It’s also one of the few NJ mobile apps to offer Craps.
+On the plus side, the app offers a healthy array of slots (111 total) and video poker.
+It’s also one of the few NJ mobile apps that offer craps.